Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Gaiters

-These unisex trail running style gaiters create a seal around my shoe using a hook and a velcro sticker.
+These unisex trail running style gaiters attach to my shoe using a hook and a velcro sticker.
 Nothing gets in my shoes and I basically don’t notice they are there.
 I love the ones from UltraGam on Etsy because her prints are so cute, and the fit is great!
 They are very similar to Dirty Girl Gaiters which are another popular choice.

 Trail running gaiters from UltraGam on Etsy

-An ultralight cookset is a stove, fuel canister, pot, and utensil at MOST.
-Some ultralighters don’t even bring a cookset and only eat cold/ready-to-eat food.
-I think a cookset is always worth the weight to have hot food, and it’s even less heavy if you share the weight with another person.
-Light cookwear is inexpensive and can save you a lot of weight.
+A minimal backcountry kitchen only requires a stove, pot, and utensil.
+Some hardcore ultralighters don’t even bring a cookset and only cold-soak their food.
+I think hot food is always worth the weight, especially since cooking gear can be shared when backpacking in groups.
+Unlike other categories of gear, lightweight cookwear is inexpensive and can save you a lot of weight.

 Stove